Penneo/sdk-net/docs/validation.md

 // Activate the validation object myValidation.Send();

-// Retrieve the validation link myLink = myValidation.GetLink();
+// Retrieve the validation link that you would like to distribute myLink = myValidation.GetLink();

 // In case you would like to re-send the validation request from Penneo at a later point, you need to set the email details